usamacpp/ios-developer-interview/README.md

 ### Task
 We would like you to take this sample app and improve it in some way.
 The project is open ended but feel free to follow any #suggestions

 Please take 2-4 hours to plan and make your improvements.
-Once you are finished please submit a PR and reach out to Pura to set up your next interview.
+Please fork this into your own public repository, make your changes, and submit a PR with your changes.
+Then share the repository for review.

 ### Purpose of Task
 We want to see how you interact with an existing codebase.